LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 regularly changes in the Spack configuration formatting and options that will force you to update `radiuss-spack-configs`_ and `Uberenv`_.

-Updating Radiuss-Spack-Configs
+Updating radiuss-spack-configs
 ==============================

 Be aware of incompatibilities between `Spack`_ and `radiuss-spack-configs` versions.
-In Radiuss Spack Configs, we use tags to mark changes in the required version of Spack.
+In radiuss-spack-configs, we use tags to mark changes in the required version of Spack.

 Updating Uberenv